planet-lia/lia-docs/content/tutorials/beginner-tutorial-part-1.md

 Note that in the code above when we for example set the thrust speed to ```ThrustSpeed.NONE``` we don't check if the thrustSpeed already has this value.
 We do this so that the code is more readable, but if you want to optimize it later, then this is definitely a thing to consider.
 {{< /note >}}

 Great!
-Let's now join all of this together into a working example.
+Let's now join all of this together into a working example by adding a few more lines on the top of the class and some into the ```process(StateUpdate stateUpdate, Api api)``` method.
+They will glue together all the parts that we have written so far.

 ```java
 import lia.Api;